griffithlab/rnaseq_tutorial_wiki/Installation.md

 ---
-## Practical Exercise 1 - Software Installation
+## PRACTICAL EXERCISE 1 - Software Installation

 Assignment: Install bedtools on your own.
 Make sure you install it in your tools folder.
 Download, unpack, compile, and test the bedtools software.